ASKP5/AS-SRadio/README.md

 # AS-SRadio
-Custom radio system build with airpods
+Custom radio system build with airpods and love